linlinlinlinlinkele/linlinlinlinlinkele.github.io/_pages/about.md

     <em>Modern Family</em>
   </figcaption> -->
 </figure>
-- **Research Goal I:** Evaluated and quantified the robustness of multimodal large language models (MLLMs) in automatic speech recognition (ASR) tasks.
+- **Research Goal I:** Explore the limits of multimodal large language models (MLLMs) performance in automatic speech recognition (ASR) tasks, identifying their capabilities and weaknesses under various distortions.
-- **Research Goal II:** Designed a bandwidth-efficient compression and decompression method for multi-channel audio transmission, which compresses multiple audio streams into a single stream and restores them with sufficient fidelity for accurate MLLM-based recognition, achieving a balance between transmission efficiency and ASR accuracy.
+- **Research Goal II:** Design a bandwidth-efficient compression and decompression method for multi-channel audio.
+The compression module reduces transmission overhead, while the decompression module ensures that the restored audio enables MLLMs to perform ASR tasks accurately.
+Striking a balance between transmission efficiency and ASR accuracy, making it well-suited for edge applications with MLLMs in Human-AI Interactions.
+- **Contribution:** Research Goal I has been preliminarily completed.
+For Research Goal II, a two-channel audio compression and decompression model has been designed and implemented, and it is currently being refined and optimized for more complex scenarios.

+## 📄 5.
+NSFC (National Natural Science Foundation of China) Proposal Preparation (2026)
+**USTC** 📅 *09/2025 – 11/2025*  <br>
+**Core Member** | Supervised by *[Prof. Xiang-Yang Li](http://staff.ustc.edu.cn/~xiangyangli/)*
+- Conducted a thorough literature review and assisted in drafting sections of the proposal.

 ---